priyatam/lesser/README.md

-## Gulp Minimalist
+## Gulp Tutorial

 A gentle introduction to building boilerplates with [gulp](http://gulpjs.com/).

 ## Overview

 Gulp lets you build boilerplates for sites and browser apps without the need to learn another toolkit (yeoman, lineman, brunch, etc.,).
 A boilerplate consists of a set of tasks chained by [streams](https://github.com/substack/stream-handbook).
 Most tasks are accomplished via a growing set of gulp plugins like [this](https://www.npmjs.org/package/gulp-connect) and [this](https://www.npmjs.org/package/gulp-browserify).

-By composing tasks with minimal api (three), you can build custom stacks.
+By composing tasks that do one thing and one thing only, you gain control over your application's flow.

-For a high level overview, see [Introducing Gulp]((http://slides.com/contra/gulp#/).
+For a high level overview, see [Introducing Gulp](http://slides.com/contra/gulp#/).

 ## Setup